jsonata-js/jsonata/docs/construction.md

 __Examples__

-- The four emails addresses are returned in a flat array.
+- The four email addresses are returned in a flat array.
   <div class="jsonata-ex">
     <div>Email.address</div>
     <div>[